olliesharp5/personal-website/README.md

 - **Other Tools:**
   - React-Burger-Menu for mobile navigation
   - Axios for API calls
-  - Azure for deployment and media storage
+  - Azure for media storage
+  - Heroku for Django REST backend deployment
+  - Netlify for React frontend deployment

 ## User Stories
 1. **As a visitor,** I want to view a gallery of projects with their details, so I can see the developer's work.